jackyzha0/quartz/content/notes/11-orientation sensors-2.md

 - Used in all kinds of navigation (Marine, Aerial, Car, Robot, Pedestrian, .. )

 > [!INFO] guessing where you are based on you previous movements
+> prediciton of current locationi based of previous state

 - Starting with a reference point (known position)
 - Detect relative movements